gihandilanka-github/Laraveldocker/readme.md

 Now you can access the site [http://laraveldocker.local](http://laraveldocker.local).<br>
 phpmyadmin [http://pma.laraveldocker.local](http://pma.laraveldocker.local).

+When you want run artisan command in project, do like below.<br>
+`docker-compose exec app php artisan migrate`.

 There is a `User` module.
 You can refer it as an example.
 You can see the repository design pattern and how it's working in user module.

 To stop the containers you can run `docker-compose kill`.
 If you'd like to remove them all together, after stopping run `docker-compose rm`.